 - Car not necessary

 - Guest Lounge

 - Air conditioning in front rooms

-Each of the 20 rooms is different in shape, layout and design.
-They are categorised according to their size, with Snug being the smallest and the Big Room being the largest.
-In each, you can expect kingsize beds (some rooms can be setup as twins on request), beautiful shower bathrooms and floral-scented Bramley toiletries.
+Each of the 28 rooms is different in shape, layout and design.
+They are categorised according to their size, with Snug being the smallest and Epic being the largest.
+In each, you can expect kingsize beds (some rooms can be set up as twins on request), beautiful shower bathrooms and floral-scented Bramley toiletries.

 Colour schemes are bright and bold, with lots of patterned wallpapers, heavy use of velvet fabrics and decorative houseplants throughout.
 Roberts radios, televisions, mini fridges and coffee makers feature in all.
-We thought one of the Premiums looked particularly striking, with its olive-green walls, floral prints and star-tiled bathroom.
-Our room (Big) was very indulgent, with royal blue and mustard interiors, and a clawfoot bath in the bay window.
+We thought one of the Comfy Rooms looked particularly striking, with its olive-green walls, floral prints and star-tiled bathroom.
+Our room (Epic) was very indulgent, with royal blue and mustard interiors, and a clawfoot bath in the bay window.
 The beautiful bathroom had faux Portuguese tiles, an enormous rain shower and a gorgeous shabby-chic wall mirror.
-We enjoyed a very lazy morning, sipping Nespresso coffee and reading the Sunday paper – hand delivered to our bedroom door.
+We enjoyed a very lazy morning, sipping Nespresso coffee and reading the Sunday paper – hand-delivered to our bedroom door.

 If you’re a light sleeper, request a room at the back of the hotel, which faces away from the high street.
 The old walls are pretty solid though – we were directly above the bar and didn’t hear a peep from downstairs.

 The restaurant at The King's Arms has already gained quite a reputation among locals, making it buzzy and atmospheric.
 Its styling is modern and bright, with ochre fabrics, navy panelling, an entire wall of floor-to-ceiling windows, and an open kitchen.
 There’s a terrace for more casual dining in summer months.